 2019 Update: Been Plant Belle hunting at Saltram NT gardens this week, 30 Sidney Belles playing hide and seek.
 Only found 11!
 See photo gallery on facebook.com/PlantBelles/

-Saltram House and Gardens took collection of there 30 new Sidney Belles, this June 2028.
+Saltram House and Gardens took collection of their first 30 Sidney Belles, June 2018.
 The Sidney Belles are part of a new Dahlia garden project, by Head Gardener Nick Allison and his team, at the Saltram National Trust property.
 I plan to visit and photograph the results late August / early September next year, when the Dahlias and Belles are hopefully looking there best.

 2018 Update: A second order for Coughton Court in Stratford-on-Avon, see over 70 Plant Belles installed in the beautiful gardens at Coughton Court since 2017.